 Importantly, things you can do for yourself are also identified in the plan.
 This is known as “self-management” – a key factor in managing chronic conditions and improving health outcomes.

-We also offer an extra service for those with more complex conditions.
-Patients who require the ongoing input of at least two services providers (in addition to the GP) may be eligible for the Medicare Team Care Arrangement (TCA).
+Additionally, patients who require the ongoing input of at least two services providers (in addition to the independent GP) may be eligible for the Medicare Team Care Arrangement (TCA).
 This is a multidisciplinary care plan.
 When a number of people are involved in your care, it is often useful to have a plan that identifies everyone and what their roles are.
 This helps coordinate your ongoing care.

-Please discuss these services with your Doctor or the nurse.
-We aim to work with you in order to help you achieve the best health outcomes possible.
+Please discuss these services with your independent Doctor or the nurse – they aim to work with you in order to help you achieve the best health outcomes possible.